Introduction

 .
 Many objects are also forbidden or out of reach.
 Passing an object as an argument to a function, will allow it to be used.

-Example: Passing a dictionary containing the OS singleton DOES NOT auto-permit access to OS.
+- Passing a dictionary containing the OS singleton DOES NOT automatically give access to OS.
 Every item in the dictionary has to go through the restrictions filter.
 Only the dictionary itself is auto-permitted, as it was a direct argument to the function.